Rajpratik71/pwnwiki/references/contribute.md

  * TODO: update how to handle images and screen shots

 ## Non-Git Updates
 We realize that not everyone can/wants to submit content via GitHub and that's cool.

+ * Want to discuss PwnWiki.github.io content?
+Talk to us at the [PwnWiki Google Form](https://docs.google.com/forms/d/1N7-jRjnUXoz-UwB2h0du2IrskFJW6hBGs4YsTwvEncE/viewform).
+ * Issues can always be brought to our attention via the [PwnWiki Issue  Management](https://github.com/pwnwiki/pwnwiki.github.io/issues) page.
-If your go-to content is not up here and you don't want to spend the time becoming a Git Jedi, just visit our [Google Form](https://docs.google.com/forms/d/1N7-jRjnUXoz-UwB2h0du2IrskFJW6hBGs4YsTwvEncE/viewform).
-Due to the large amount of submissions and content, there may be a delay between your posting and us getting your content into the project.
+ * Due to the large amount of submissions and content, there may be a delay between your posting and us getting your content into the project.

 Thanks for your submissions and your patience!

 - - - - - -
 ## Curators: